 Based on a 4 bed detached house – approx 5 hours

 Based on a 4 bed detached house – approx 2 days

 What are the running costs?

-Batteries in wireless devices (PIRs, Door contacts, keypads, sirens etc) need replacing every 2 years approximately and the main control panel requires a back-up battery change approximately once every 3-5 years, therefore you will incur slightly higher running costs with wireless.
+Batteries in wireless devices (PIRs, Door contacts, keypads, sirens etc) need replacing approximately every 2 years and the main control panel requires a back-up battery change approximately once every 5 years, therefore you will incur slightly higher running costs with wireless.

-Since the devices in a hard wired alarm system do not run on batteries there's no battery replacement cost there.
-However the back-up battery in main control panel and the external siren battery will require changing approximately every 3-5 years, just like wireless.
+Since the devices in a hard wired alarm system do not run on batteries there's no battery replacement cost.
+However the back-up battery in main control panel and the external siren battery will require changing approximately every 5 years, just like wireless.